Degree: Bachelor of Science

 We offer degree programs in biomedical engineering, computer engineering, electrical engineering and mechanical engineering.
 Minors are available in energy studies, environmental engineering, nanotechnology and nearly every other major on campus.

 Other learning opportunities

 Our engineering students combine their major with minors from across all disciplines, from theater and dance to history and economics.
 They are active in the Steinmetz Research Symposium, technical conferences, publishing research, academic competitions, professional societies, student clubs, community service and other campus-wide activities.

 Our programs emphasize close student-faculty interaction and hands-on undergraduate research with instrumentation of the kind typically reserved for graduate students.

-We prepare our students for successful careers in business and in graduate school.
-Our students have access to all of the resources résumé production, mock interviews, career fairs, internships, alumni networking – of the Becker Career Center the moment they step on campus and every day as an alumnus.
+We prepare our students for successful careers in industry and in graduate school.
+From the moment they step on campus until well after they graduate, our students have access to all of the resources offered by the Career Center in Becker Hall, including résumé production, mock interviews, career fairs, internships, career counseling and alumni networking.

 In the 175 years since Union officially added engineering to its liberal arts curriculum,the College has only grown more innovative in its approach to educating students across disciplines.
 These students have gone on to make indelible marks on the world in a variety of engineering fields.
 Here are few of the College's accomplished engineering alumni.